, ,

 Legacy vs. NCE: Looking at the Many Changes

 In August 2021, Microsoft introduced the new commerce experience (NCE) to provide enhanced capabilities and increased flexibility for partners when purchasing and managing products.
-While many partners continue to purchase license-based services in the legacy way, NCE has brought many new changes.
+While many partners continue to purchase license-based services in the legacy way, NCE brought many new changes.
 The top changes include:

 • Modifications in commitment, such as monthly vs. annual vs. multi-year, allow customers to choose a subscription that best fits their needs.